sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=4iAHRyUuW5g&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

+### 1. **Introduction to the Strategy**
+   - Presents a trading strategy that is only active during specific trading days of the month.
+   - Claims to have outperformed over the past 60 years.
+   - Encourages viewers to explore their website for more strategies and free resources.

+### 2. **Strategy Overview**
-The trading strategy presented in the video is based on a seasonal pattern where stocks tend to rally towards the end of each month and during the first few days of the new month.
-Here's a summary of the strategy:
+   - Based on a seasonal pattern where stocks tend to rally in the last days of the month and the first few days of a new month.

-1. **Entry Signal**:
+   - Focuses on the S&P 500 as the trading product.

+### 3. **Trading Rules**
-   Buy SP 500 on the fifth last trading day of the month.
+   - Buy on the fifth last trading day of the month.

-2. **Exit Signal**:
-   Sell SP 500 on the third trading day of the new month.
+   - Sell on the third trading day of the new month.

-3. **Investment Period**:
+   - Visualized with arrows and lines on a chart: green for buy, blue for the first day of the new month, red for sell.

+### 4. **Equity Curve and Performance**
+   - The strategy results in a linear growth of equity.
+   - Annual return is 7%, slightly higher than "buy and hold" at 6.9%.
-   The strategy keeps you invested for only seven trading days per month (approximately 33% of the time), which reduces drawdowns significantly compared to a buy-and-hold approach.
+   - Invested only 33% of the time, with drawdowns reduced to 27% compared to 56% for buy and hold.

-4. **Performance**:
-   - Annual return: ~7% (vs. ~6.9% for buy-and-hold).
-   - Drawdowns: Reduced to 27% (vs. 56% for buy-and-hold).
-   The equity curve grows linearly, showing consistent growth with minimal setbacks.

-5. **Improvement**:
+### 5. **Comparison Chart**
-   The strategy has been optimized further by reducing the time invested in the market from 33% to 23%, while still achieving an annual return of ~6.7%.
-This improved version is available exclusively for subscribing members.

-6. **Additional Information**:
-   - The video encourages viewers to subscribe and mentions that more strategies will be provided in future videos, including swing strategies with specific trading rules (free for subscribers).
-   - A comparison chart illustrates the smoother equity growth of this strategy compared to a buy-and-hold approach.
+   - Illustrates the smoother ride of the strategy (red line) compared to being invested all the time.

-This strategy aims to capitalize on the observed seasonal pattern while minimizing market exposure and drawdowns.
+### 6. **Improvements and Variations**
+   - The strategy can be improved by adjusting trading rules.
+   - Enhanced version reduces market exposure from 33% to 23% while maintaining returns of 6.7% annually.
+   - Improved strategies are exclusive to subscribing members for a fee.

+### 7. **Future Content Teaser**
+   - Promises an upcoming video on swing strategies, offering five free strategies with trading rules.

+### 8. **Call to Action**
+   - Encourages viewers to like and subscribe for more content.
+   - Wishes luck to those trading.

+### 9. **Conclusion**
+   - Highlights the effectiveness of the strategy in reducing drawdowns while maintaining competitive returns.
+   - Emphasizes the value of exclusive strategies for members.
 </details>

 <details>